Skip to content

 Basic Usage

-The basic syntax requires pointing the script to your input folder (equivalent to "Load Robot" in the GUI).
+The basic syntax requires pointing the script to your input folder and specifying the model name.

 Common Examples